A standard banking integration flow with Belvo looks like this:

 Finally, you can delete any data from Belvo by calling the

-destroy endpoint on links, accounts, transactions and owners.
-Note that deleting a link will also delete all the related accounts, transactions and owners, and deleting an account will also delete all the related transactions
+destroy endpoint on links, accounts, transactions, and owners.
+Note that deleting a link will also delete all the related accounts, transactions, and owners, while deleting an account will also delete all the related transactions

-All our endpoints are associated with a HTTP Method with the following standard
+All our endpoints are associated with an HTTP Method with the following standard:

 Errors are annoying - we know.
 That's why we have dedicated articles for each error in our DevPortal to help you solve them.
-Have a look at the pages below, or just search for the error code you are encountering to go straight to the causes as well as solutions.
+Have a look at our API and Widget errors page, or just search for the error code you are encountering to go straight to the causes as well as solutions.